Prison health care costs are higher than ever in Texas. Many point to an aging prison population.

 Expensive treatments

 The U.S. Supreme Court held in 1976 that prisoners have a constitutional right to health care.
-Since 1994, university providers with UTMB and Texas Tech have provided medical care to Texas inmates.
+Since 1994, university providers with UTMB and Texas Tech University Health Sciences Center have provided medical care to Texas inmates.

 But a class-action lawsuit filed in September alleges that TDCJ and UTMB have violated inmates’ constitutional rights by denying them treatment with drugs considered the standard of care for Hepatitis C. The Food and Drug Administration approved the use of an antiviral drug in 2011 that has cure rates of over 90% and is now the standard of care for all Hepatitis C patients.
 But the complaint states that TDCJ and UTMB officials only consider such treatment for inmates who already have liver damage, which indicates the disease is posing more serious health risks.